vchuravy/TaskLocalValues.jl/README.md

 Task local storage in Julia allows developers to store data within a task.
 TaskLocalValues.jl solves two problems of task local storage:
 1. Accesses to task local storage is not type-stable.
-2. Key's can conflict between users.
+2. Keys can conflict between users.

 A common pattern in Julia currently is to use symbols as keys to task local storage.
 If two packages use the same symbol they would silently conflict.
-TaskLocalValues.jl does not use symbols, but rather uses the object identity of the task local value itself, gurantueeing that no silent conflicts can occur.
+TaskLocalValues.jl does not use symbols, but rather uses the object identity of the task local value itself, guaranteeing that no silent conflicts can occur.

 The `TaskLocalValue` struct also carries an initializer and type-information.